 iHSSComp is the species index of the LNAPL source in a multicomponent MT3D-USGS simulation.
 For example, if iSSComp = 2, the LNAPL source is intended for species number 2 included in the current simulation.

 SourceName is a string of 1 to 12 nonblank characters used to identify the HSSM-LNAPL source specified at location ‘kSource,’ ‘iSource,’ ‘jSource.’
 The identifier need not be unique; however, identification of HSSM-LNAPL sources in the output files is facilitated if each source is given a unique name.

+This input is backward compatible with MT3DMS.
+Note that the input instructions provided with MT3DMS have the two variables – SourceName and iHSSComp – swapped; the MT3DMS code reads this input as specified above.

 If ShapeOption = ‘POLYGON,’ specify record 6b: